MicrosoftDocs/entra-docs/docs/external-id/customers/faq-customers.md

 ### I'm a developer, where can I get started with External ID?

 You can find the latest resources and information for developers in our [Developer Center](https://aka.ms/ciam/dev).

-- Create a 30-day free trial and follow a guide to set up your tenant and run your first sample in three easy steps.
+- [Create an external tenant](quickstart-tenant-setup.md) and follow a guide to set up your tenant and run your first sample.
 - Use our tutorials to learn how to build and integrate your consumer and business customer apps with External ID.
 - Sign up for [Identity blog](https://devblogs.microsoft.com/identity/tag/external-id/) email updates to keep up with the latest news and insights.
 - Follow us on [YouTube](https://www.youtube.com/playlist?list=PL3ZTgFEc7Lythpts59O9KOVuEDLWJLLmA) for video overviews, tutorials, and deep dives.